 As far as frontier insurance is concerned, the situation varies between EEA and non-EEA Bureaux since the frontier insurance delivered to a vehicle registered in a non-EEA country to enter into or to circulate in an EEA territory may contain a Green Card which has to cover the whole EEA territory.
-However, on such a Green Card, the non-EEA countries are usually crossed out as it is not permissible to issue frontier insurance policies with Green Cards outside the EEA territories and Switzerland.
-The EEA frontier insurance operators are thus not obliged to cover non-EEA territory.
+However, on such a Green Card, the non-EEA countries are usually crossed out as the EEA frontier insurance operators are usually not obliged to cover a non-EEA territory.

-Hence, the Bureau's guarantee will thus never apply in the event of a false unauthorized or illegally issued Green Card which may be identified as covering Frontier Insurance only, purporting to have been sold with or without the authorization of the Bureau to sell Green Cards in a country where no Bureau exists81.
+Hence, the Bureau's guarantee will thus never apply in the event of a false unauthorised or illegally issued Green Card which may be identified as covering Frontier Insurance only, purporting to have been sold with or without the authorisation of the Bureau to sell Green Cards in a country where no Bureau exists86.

-Specific situation resulting from the European Regulation (5th MID):
+Specific situation resulting from the European Motor Insurance Directives:

-Art.4.4 §1 of the 5th Motor Insurance Directive (currently laid down in Article 15 of the 2009/103/EC Directive) provides for that when a vehicle is despatched within the EEA from one Member State to another Member State, the insurance risk moves to the Member State of destination for a period of 30 days, even if the vehicle remains normally based in the Member State of origin.
-Hence in case the despatched vehicle bears a false, unauthorised or illegally altered Green Card, the guarantee of the Bureau of destination of the country where the Green Card is purported to be issued cannot apply during those 30 days since the vehicle remains registered in the Member State of origin82.
+Article 15 of Directive 2009/103/EC (the codified Motor Insurance Directive) provides that when a vehicle is despatched within the EEA from one Member State to another Member State, the insurance risk moves to the Member State of destination for a period of 30 days, even if the vehicle remains normally based in the Member State of origin.
+Hence in case the despatched vehicle bears a false, unauthorised or illegally altered Green Card, the guarantee of the Bureau of destination of the country where the Green Card is